abishekk92/rbot/README.md

 	ruby bot.rb
    ```
 __TO DO__

-   ~~ 1.
-Make better use of the probabilities ~~
-   ~~ 2.
-Add functionality to look up form the Suffix Array when constructing a word ~~
-      3. Get rid of Monkey Patching and refactor the code properly
+       Get rid of Monkey Patching and refactor the code properly